elbow-jason/redcentipede/README.md

-In Red Centipede, each Agent has at least one Chromosome which is an array of sets instructions.
+In Red Centipede, each Agent has at least one Chromosome which is an array of sets of instructions.
 A each set of instructions is called a Gene.
+For a gene to begin its execution
 The beginning of the execution of a Gene's instruction set incures a cost in Resource and a cost in Time.

 Necessary Genes (changes in these genes are most likely lethal):

 + reproduction_trigger - begins reproduction
 + reproduction_continue - allows reproduction to continue
 +

 ... more to come...